kvarnelis/composition-mode/README.md

 - **No status bar, no tab headers** while active.
 If sidebars are open, they will show.
 I recommend closing them first.
 - **Per-note zoom memory**: Each note remembers its zoom level.

+## What it its limits are

+- **Paper-like pages**: Images and texts only, I haven't tried it with any other graphic elements like Mermaid diagrams or tables.

 ## Settings

 | Setting | Default | Notes |